ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 **Note: `Starting directory` must be where we have our SSH `id_rsa` private key.**

-After you set everything as shown click on Save and then go to startup and choose your new profile as the Default profile .
-Don't forget to click on Save.
+After you set everything as shown click 'Save' and then go to startup and choose your new profile as the Default profile .
+Don't forget to click on 'Save'.

 ![2021-12-14_20-32-52](https://user-images.githubusercontent.com/84577967/174202412-68c4f5c1-22f2-4b74-8197-9504a77e4586.png)

-Now if you restart the Windows Terminal, it will run the automatically ssh command and connect you to your Kali VM.
+After restarting the Windows Terminal, it will automatically run the SSH command and connect you to your Kali VM.

 ![2021-12-14_20-35-28](https://user-images.githubusercontent.com/84577967/174202425-bde379e1-9612-414d-b987-bd6d55ed463f.png)